miaoyangpeng/AXI_digital_median_filter_IP/README.md

 ![](image/1.PNG)
 Figure 7: basic structure about the image filter IP core

+"AXI receiver" corresponding to the file "Filter_receive.vhd" in root directory "AXI sender" corresponding to the file "Filter_send.vhd" in root directory "DATA input BUFFER"contains all files in folder "receive_buf" and the block design in folder "input_buf_top" "DATA output FIFO" contains the file in folder "send_buf" and the block design in folder "block_ram" "Sorting network" contains all files in folder "sorting_network"

 ![](image/24.PNG)
 Figure 8: working principle of “DATA input BUFFER”